-In Section.~\ref{Random_walker} we model the worm length distribution (see Eq.(\ref{Prediction}) by drawing an analogy between our worm algorithm and a Markovian random walker in a central logarithmic potential and provide a scaling argument that relates deviations of $\theta$ from the predictions of this Markovian model to a dynamical exponent $z$ different from $2$.
-In Section.~\ref{Observables} we provide precise defintions of various properties of the worm which are measured during the worm construction.
-In Section.~\ref{Results}, we summarize our results for these statistical properties of the worms including the persistence exponet $\theta$ and the dynamical exponent $z$.
+In Section.~\ref{Algorithms} we provide a quick summary of the DEP and myopic worm algorithms of Ref.~[\onlinecite{loopalgo}] whose properties we study.
+In Section.~\ref{Random_walker} we present our derivation of the scaling relation, Eq.~\ref{scalinglaw}, review the relevant facts about a Markovian random walker in a static central logarithmic potential and discuss how this simple Markovian walker scenario corresponds to the Born-Oppenheimer limit mentioned earlier, and sketch the connnection between the random geometry of our worms and the ensemble of overlap loops obtained by superposing two dimer configurations drawn independently from the equilibrium ensemble.
+In Section.~\ref{Observables} we provide precise definitions of various properties of the worm which are measured during the worm construction.
+In Section.~\ref{Results}, we summarize our results for these statistical properties of the worms including the persistence exponent $\theta$ and the dynamical exponent $z$.
 Finally in Section.~\ref{Outlook}, we discuss some promising directions for future work.